 International Flight Students Can Earn College Degrees

 Our collaboration with Daytona State College (DSC) allows your flight training hours to transfer as college credit.
 International students want to know whether this program is available to them.
 The answer is “yes,” which brings us to the “how” and “why” of it.

 Why would international flight students want to earn a college degree in the U.S.?

 Although a college degree is not required by many airlines, some flight students choose to earn a college degree because it can help boost opportunities and salary.
 There are many personal reasons for choosing to earn a degree.
 One reason foreign flight students choose to earn a college degree is the requirement of a Class 1 medical certificate by the FAA.
 Many flight students consider a college degree to be a back-up plan in case they ever develop a health condition that would put their Class 1 medical into jeopardy.
 This is a prudent approach to a career in aviation.
 Even if medical reasons ground you as a pilot, your college degree can offer many career opportunities.

 How do international flight students earn a college degree in the U.S.?

 This takes less than one year.
 Following completion of all required hours to satisfy Daytona State College’s requirements, you will return to you home country and apply for your F-1 visa.
 Then you can return as a full-time student at Daytona State College.
 Once you have earned 24 credit hours at DSC, they will transfer your Epic flight hours – equivalent to 23 credit hours – toward your A.S.
 Degree.
-This leaves you with just 17 credit hours to complete your A.S. in Industrial Management Technology.
+This leaves you with just 17 credit hours to complete your A.S. in Operations Management Technology.
 This should take no longer than two years.
 Once you have earned your A.S. degree, you can stay at DSC to earn your Bachelor’s degree, or transfer your Associate’s degree to another college to earn your Bachelor’s.

 What are the tuition costs at Daytona State College?